Mo2mexen/Mo2mexen/README.md

 <h1 align="center">👋 Hey there, I'm Moamen!</h1>

-👨🏻‍💻 A 3rd-year Computer Engineering student sharing my journey and projects in tech.<br>
-🎓 Studying at The Arab Academy for Science & Technology, a regional university in Egypt.<br>
+🎓  3rd-year Computer Engineering at <strong>The Arab Academy for Science & Technology</strong>, a regional university in Egypt.<br>
 💼 Currently interning as a Backend Developer at <strong>Valify Solutions Egypt</strong>.<br>
 💭 Seeking to leverage my skills & experience in Software Engineering and various tech fields!